vmalakhovskiy/VideoBufferReader/README.md

 	[bufferReader startReadingAsset:asset error:&error];
 =================

-Library support ARC, if you want to use it in project, that doesn't support ARC, don't forget to add **-fobjc-arc** flag
+Library supports ARC, if you want to use it in project, that doesn't support ARC, don't forget to add **-fobjc-arc** flag

 =================

-In future releases i planned to implement audio samples support.
+In future releases I planned to implement audio samples support.

 =================

 If you have any questions, please feel free to interact.
 My e-mail <purpleshirted@gmail.com>

+Copyright (c ) 2014 Vitaliy Malakhovskiy.
+All rights reserved.